ImTheBadWolf/lora_mesh_monorepo/README.md

 * RESEND_COUNT - how many times should the message be resent until considered as failed
 * RESEND_TIMEOUT - how long to wait before the message is resent (In seconds)
 * ACK_WAIT_TIME - how long to wait (In seconds) for ACK message until message is considered as failed(NAK)
+* RANDOMIZE_PATH - experimental setting, When enabled it will randomize rebroadcast timeouts (timeout wont be based on SNR).
+This can help deliver messages that could not be delivered because of not optimal network topology

 ---
 ## State flow